Father allegedly helped bury missing Arizona victims

 The bodies have tentatively been identified as Elissa Landry, 28, and her stepfather, David Batten, 45, both of Chino Valley, Ariz., who had been missing since April.

-Landry’s boyfriend, 24-year-old Mitchell Allen Mincks, was detained in federal probation charges in April.
+Landry’s boyfriend, 24-year-old Mitchell Allen Mincks, was detained on federal probation charges in April.
 He hasn’t been charged in the deaths, but Chino Valley police have said Mincks is considered a person of interest.

 Now authorities allege Mincks had help.